brucemack/microlink/docs/el_supplement.md

 * Note that there are no headers, length fields, etc.
 * Tokens are delimited by 0xac 0xac or 0x0d.

-The server response is generally something like "OK 2.6" with no header/delimiters/etc.
+The server response is generally something like "OK 2.6" with no header/delimiters/etc. In fact, I think you'll get an OK response even if the password was bad, which is good for security reasons.

 ### OFF Status Message Format

 The message used to set the OFF status has a slightly different format, presumably because no authentication is required to disconnect from the network.
+(NOT RIGHT, NEED RESEARCH HERE.)

 (Format notes to follow)